 4. Great brands create enduring emotional connections – delivering and respecting timeless human needs, rather than just great sneaker or a hand-crafted latte, matter most in an experiential world.

 5. Everything matters – even your restroom says something about you.
 In an increasingly transparent world everything — every product, employee and step in your value chain — will matter more.

-6. All brands need good parents – unfortunately most brands come from troubled homes, wards of the mergers and transitions and revolving leadership doors.
-Instill enduring values and resilience to see them through the good and bad times.
+6. All brands need good parents – unfortunately most brands come from troubled homes, wards of mergers, transitions and revolving leadership doors.
+Instill enduring values and character that can outlive your management team.

 8. Relevance, simplicity, and humanity – rather than technology – will distinguish brands in the future.
-Published two years before Mark Zuckerberg began to shave, this principle reminds us that everything is a means to an end.
-End well.
+Published two years before Facebook, this principle reminds us that everything — even technology platforms — is a means to an end.